See All Her Faces

-In 2016, 'RealGoneMusic' released 'Come For A Dream - The UK Sessions 1970-71' which were all the sessions Springfield recorded for 'See All Her Faces'.
-On this release it contained Seventeen tracks in total.
+In 2016, Real Gone Music released 'Come for a Dream – The UK Sessions 1970-71' which featured all the tracks Springfield recorded during the 'See All Her Faces' sessions.
+It includes Seventeen tracks in total.
 Upon the original album release there were only nine of these tracks released for the album back in 1972.
-The tracks that were now added were 'A Song For You', 'Wasn't Born To Follow', 'Sweet Inspiration', 'What Are You Doing The Rest Of Your Life' 'Goodbye (Is All That's Left To Say), 'Go My Love', 'O-O-H Child'.

-This collection also includes 'How Can I Be Sure?' which was recorded during those particular sessions but not intended for 'See All Her Faces'.

-On 23 April 2022, 'See All Her Faces' was re-released for its 50th anniversary as a limited edition for Record Store Day.
-It was released as a double LP vinyl album.
+In April 2022, 'See All Her Faces' was re-released for its 50th anniversary in limited edition on Record Store Day.
+Released as a double LP vinyl album.
 One disc containing fourteen tracks from the original 1972 release, and the second disc containing nine bonus tracks.
-Three of the bonus tracks 'Haunted', 'Have A Good Life Baby' and 'What Are You Doing The Rest Of Your Life?' were already included on the 2002 CD-RE-ISSUE as bonus tracks.
-In this 2022 LP re-issue extra six were included which are outtakes from the original sessions from 'See All Her Faces'.
-The new addition of bonus tracks include 'Go My Love', 'A Song For You', 'Wasn't Born To Follow', 'Sweet Inspiration', 'O-O-H Child' and 'Goodbye (Is All That's Left To Say)'.
+Three of the bonus tracks 'Haunted', 'Have A Good Life Baby' and 'What Are You Doing The Rest of Your Life?' were already included on the 2002 CD-RE-ISSUE as bonus tracks.
+On the 2022 LP re-issue an extra six were included which are outtakes from the original sessions from 'See All Her Faces'.
+The new addition of bonus tracks include 'Go My Love', 'A Song For You', 'Wasn't Born To Follow', 'Sweet Inspiration', 'O-o-H Child' and 'Goodbye (Is All That's Left To Say)'.